sergei-mironov/litrepl/README.md

 #### AI

+Litrepl experimentally supports
-As an experiment, Litrepl supports [GPT4All-cli](https://github.com/sergei-mironov/gpt4all-cli) allowing users to query local LLMs.
-In order to try it, install the GPT4All-cli and use `ai` as the name for code sections.
-For low-speed models it would be convenient to use `:LMon` command rather then `:LEval`.
+[GPT4All-cli](https://github.com/sergei-mironov/gpt4all-cli) allowing users to query local LLMs.
+In order to try it, install the interpreter and use `ai` as the name for code sections.
+For low-speed models it would be convenient to use `:LMon` command rather then `:LEval` for evaluation.

     ``` ai
     /model "Meta-Llama-3-8B-Instruct.Q4_0.gguf"